HLTOUT010 – Communicate in Complex Situations to Support Healthcare

 This unit of competency describes the skills and knowledge required to effectively communicate with patients, colleagues, health providers and ambulance service callers in complex situations using verbal and non-verbal interactions.
 It requires workers to address these significant challenges in the context of providing a health care service.

-This unit applies to pre-hospital and out-of-hospital health care workers.
+This unit applies to pre-hospital and out-of-hospital health care workers in a range of settings.

 ELEMENT